Research in Practice Frequently Asked Questions

-The ESRC have allocated 3months (or part time equivalent) for a Research in Practice Internship.
+The ESRC have allocated 3 months (or part time equivalent) for a Research in Practice placement.

-What type of organisations can I do an internship with?
+What type of organisations can I do a placement with?

-The are lots of different organisations who would benefit from having a SCDTP student working on an internship project.
+The are lots of different organisations who would benefit from having a SCDTP student working on an placement project, these include;

 Non-academic (Government, Local Council, or Private companies), another academic institute, NGO (non-governmental organisation), charity organisations.